ZeroVocabulary/ZeroVocabulary.github.io/_posts/2019-2-06-forward-kinematics.md

 ## Intro

-The goal with this project is to learn inverse kinematics via a homemade toy robot arm.
-The end goal is a robot arm that can move to coordinates and draw a shape on a paper with a marker.
-There are some key steps here:
+The goal with this project is to learn to control a robot arm.
+I will be primarily focused on

-1. Build the arm
-2. Get forward kinematics working for the arm
-3. Get inverse kinematics working for the arm
-4. Somehow calibrate.
+1. Forward Kinematics
+2. Inverse Kinematics
+3. Calibration

-This blog will be primarily on forward kinematics, but first I will explain the simple arm I built.
+This blog will be on forward kinematics.

 <div class="divider"></div>

 ## The Arm

-The arm is a simple 3 axis toy arm built for this project from cheap servos (SG90) and Popsicle sticks.
-It was designed and built in a few hours.
-I basically just connected servos together.
-Two servos are held by tape although I may need to replace that with glue later for more rigidity.
-There is tape around the Popsicle sticks to stop them from splitting when screwed together.
+I made a simple 3 axis arm in a few hours out of toy servos and popsicle sticks.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KJEiu5JqJ3g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The challenge in this project comes not just from the inverse kinematics solving, but the calibration.
-The design is not rigid, resulting in the end moving around by a few millimeters in normal use.
-This was somewhat intentional; it will hopefully expose me to extra implementation challenges of inverse kinematics.
-[Calibration is much harder than the inverse kinematics on its own.](https://robotics.stackexchange.com/questions/16168/denavit-hartenberg-convention-in-practice)

 I realized later that I can only give the servos the angles I want them to move to, and am unable to sense the current angle without adding a sensor or modifying the servo.
-So while I can order the servo to try to move to a position, I will probably not be able to sense the arms location without some sort of vision + depth sensing, because any physical contact with the very weak toy arm will move it, and I can not sense that movement.
-This makes calibration much harder, so I might just stop with inverse kinematics if I can not get it working, and maybe do calibration in another project with a better arm.
+So while I can order the servo to try to move to a position, I will probably not be able to sense the arm's location without some sort of vision + depth sensing, because any physical contact with the very weak toy arm will move it, and I can not sense that movement.
+This makes calibration much harder, so I will probably end up not using this arm for calibration experiments.
+I might also just replace the arm entirely with a better arm.

 ## Forward Kinematics Explained